soaErikNord/soadocs/SimpleDev/SimpleDev.md

     ]
 })%>
 ```
-soa.cm.checkBoxFormRow
+soa.cm.checkBoxFormRow<br/>
-•   `checkBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
+* `checkBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
 It is enclosed in a paragraph.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.checkBoxFormRow({
     "name" : "AcceptedAgreementID",